XxAcielxX/arch-plasma-install/README.md

-audacious | Qt based music player. wget | Wget is a free utility for non-interactive download of files from the Web. screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git | Github command-line utility tools. neofetch | Neofetch is a command-line system information tool.
+audacious | Qt based music player. wget | Wget is a free utility for non-interactive download of files from the Web. screen | Is a full-screen window manager that multiplexes a physical terminal between several processes, typically interactive shells. git | Github command-line utility tools. (needed to access the AUR) neofetch | Neofetch is a command-line system information tool.

 ### Enable OpenSSH daemon